 We have a large and active pipeline of potential new financing opportunities that are in various stages of our investment process.
 We refer to projects as being part of our pipeline if we have determined that the projects fit within our investment strategy and exhibit the appropriate risk/reward characteristics through an initial credit analysis, including a quantitative and qualitative assessment of the investment, as well as research on the market and sponsor investment.
 See "-Investment Process-Step 2: Screening/Risk Management."
 Our pipeline consists of projects where we will be the lead financier and does not include projects we participate in that are originated by other institutional investors or intermediaries.
-As of December 31, 2012, our pipeline consisted of more than \$ billion in new financing opportunities.
-There can however be no assurance that transactions in our pipeline will be completed.
+Our pipeline consisted of more than \$1.5 billion in new financing opportunities, including \$110.0 million in financings that we expect will constitute our initial investments.
+We also have agreements to provide syndication services to finance approximately \$2.4 billion of projects to be completed over the next four years with \$1.75 billion to be completed by the end of 2015.
+In addition, we have entered into a letter of intent to finance a series of clean energy projects with a global industrial company and a large infrastructure fund.
+There can, however, be no assurance that transactions in our pipeline will be completed.